-Perspective | My mother and her friends couldn’t get covid vaccine appointments so they turned to a stranger for help.
+Perspective | My mother and her friends couldn’t get coronavirus vaccine appointments, so they turned to a stranger for help.
 He’s 13.

 We were baffled.
 How did she even get the appointment?

-It turns out a 13-year-old boy my mother described as "fresh off his bar mitzvah" handled it for her.
+It turns out a 13-year-old boy handled it for her.

 She didn’t know him — he was the grandson of a friend of a friend of hers — and she didn't fully understand how he’d done it.